-Equity funding and debt funding are two additional types of crowdfunding.
+Equity funding, debt funding and subscription based funding are additional types of crowdfunding.
 Equity funding sites, such as Crowdfunder, sell small amounts of equity in a business to a large network of purchasers.
 Crowdfunding equity sales are regulated by the SEC.

 Crowdfunding websites may charge a percentage of the amount raised to cover their administrative costs.
+Credit card processing fees also apply.
 U.S. residents who raise money through crowdfunding must pay income tax on funds received.

 What loans are available to start a business?